 Miniature gardenia plants have the same care and site requirements of the larger varieties.
 Gardenias are native to tropical and sub-tropical regions, and as such have little frost tolerance and perform best in hot weather.
 Following expert tips on growing dwarf gardenias can help avoid common mistakes that can compromise plant health or blooming.

 Good gardenia care starts with proper installation and site.
 These shrubs prefer acidic soil with a pH between 5.0 and 6.0.
 The soil should be amended with plenty of organic items and checked for drainage.
 If drainage is minimal, incorporate some gritty matter to the soil.
-Gardenias like
+Gardenias like moist soil but it should not be boggy.

 When planting, make sure the hole is wide and deep enough to spread the root system out.
 Fill in around roots carefully and water immediately to settle soil.
 Gardenias need one inch (2.5 cm.) of water weekly.